3 Year Old Beginner Method to Solve the Rubik’s Cube 3×3 Tutorial.

 Understanding the Rubik’s Cube

-First, we need to understand that the cube has 6 sides of different colors determined by the Center pieces.
-For the most part the colors are standardized* and will match from cube to cube with the Yellow opposite White, Blue opposite Green and Red opposite Orange.
+First, we need to understand that the Rubik’s Cube has 6 sides of different colors determined by the Center pieces.
+For the most part the colors are standardized* and will match from Cube to Cube with the Yellow opposite White, Blue opposite Green and Red opposite Orange.
 This is important for familiarity and recognition.

-For illustrative purposes, I will use cubes with some of the stickers removed.
+For illustrative purposes, I will use 3×3 Cubes with some of the stickers removed for step by step instructions.

-Here we have the Centers & Core of a disassembled cube.
+Here we have the Centers & Core of a disassembled Rubik’s Cube along with the Edge and Corner Pieces.

 The Centers have only 1 sticker or color.